 Answer: You can measure Errors and Task Success to figure it out.

 The exact data that one collects for UX statistics depends on the goals of the product, budget, and other resources.

 Analyzing and understanding the collected data is decisive because each type has its way of being analyzed.
 So let me give you a run on the four types of data that can determine your UX statistics and effective ways to analyze them as well.

 Nominal data are categories that are not numerically ordered.
 User characteristics or locations are some examples of nominal data.
 UX statistics that are simple and descriptive, utilize nominal data.
 One can use the chi-square test to compare nominal data.
 This test decides if the data from both categories are related or not.

 Ordered categories are called Ordinal data.
-For example, a user can choose any answer in a multiple-choice question depending upon how it resonates with them.
+For example, a user can choose any answer to a multiple-choice question depending on how it resonates with them.
 Although comparable, the distance between each answer is meaningless.
 Therefore, you can not analyze the data using an average rank or other statistical methods.
 To analyze ordinal data, one must observe the frequencies.
 One can use the Wilcoxon Rank Sum Test to make the comparison.

 A common way to analyze interval data is by comparing the averages, with the help of ANOVA, which uses three or more samples.

-Ratio data are similar to interval data, but with an absolute zero point.
+Ratio data are similar to interval data but with an absolute zero point.
 Take time as an example: at the end of every hour, the clock resets itself and starts again from zero, making it an absolute zero point.
-Ratio data can be analyzed using the same tests as interval data; the only difference is Geometric mean.
+Ratio data can be analyzed using the same tests as interval data; the only difference is the Geometric mean.
 One can use both t-test and ANOVA to analyze the results.